Feeding Your Older Horse Or Pony

-Dengie Digestive Health Plus can be fed as a short course at a concentrated level during times of stress such as worming, travelling, diet change and during antibiotic therapy.
-Alternatively it may be used long-term for poor do-er’s.
+Digestive supplements can be fed as a short course at a concentrated level during times of stress such as worming, travelling, diet change and during antibiotic therapy.
+Alternatively, it may be used long-term for poor do-ers.

-As horses age, there is an increased risk of illness, in particular Cushing’s Syndrome and liver disease.
+As horses age, there is an increased risk of illness, in particular PPID and liver disease.
 In these circumstances or for more specific advice please contact the Dengie Feedline on 01621 841188.
 We can be on hand to talk through the best senior horse supplements, feeds and rations for your horses’ specific requirements.